semgrep/semgrep/PRIVACY.md

 - Git commit hashes, messages, authors
 - User-identifiable data about Semgrep’s findings in your code, including finding messages

-This data will be sent to Semgrep App only if you explicitly request it (such as with `semgrep login && semgrep ci` to connect with Semgrep App, or with the upcoming `semgrep flare` to send a debug report to support) Even in that case, your source code and private rules will never be sent.
+This data will be sent to Semgrep App only if you explicitly request it, such as with `semgrep login && semgrep ci` to connect with Semgrep App.
+Even in that case, your source code and private rules will never be sent.

 ## Data collected as metrics